peteroupc/peteroupc.github.io/randomfunc.md

 (KD-trees, hash tables, red-black trees, prime-number testing algorithms, and regular expressions are outside the scope of this document.)

-> **Note:** All rejection sampling strategies have a chance to reject data, so they all have a variable running time (in fact, they could run indefinitely).
-Note the following:
->
-> 1. Rejection samplers are not appropriate in any cases when differences in running time could be exploited in a security attack (such as an attack that leaks cleartext, encryption keys, or other sensitive data).
->
-> 2. Graphics processing units (GPUs) and other devices that run multiple tasks at once work better if all the tasks finish their work at the same time.
+> **Note:** All rejection sampling strategies have a chance to reject data, so they all have a _variable running time_ (in fact, they could run indefinitely).
+Note that graphics processing units (GPUs) and other devices that run multiple tasks at once work better if all the tasks finish their work at the same time.
 This is not possible if they all generate a random number via rejection sampling because of its variable running time.
 If each iteration of the rejection sampler has a low rejection rate, one solution is to have each task run one iteration of the sampler, with its own RNG, then to take the first random number that hasn't been rejected this way by a task (which can fail at a very low rate).<sup>[**(9)**](#Note9)</sup>

 <a id=Random_Walks></a>
 ### Random Walks